xbeat/Machine-Learning/README.md

 Target Encoding is a technique used to encode categorical variables in supervised machine learning problems.
 It aims to capture the relationship between the categorical feature and the target variable, resulting in a more informative representation than traditional one-hot encoding.

 Code:

+## Leveraging Deep Depth Prediction for Monocular Direct Sparse Odometry

+Introduction to Monocular Direct Sparse Odometry (DSO)

+Monocular Direct Sparse Odometry (DSO) is a visual odometry method that estimates camera motion and scene structure from a single camera.
+It's a key component in many computer vision and robotics applications.
+DSO operates directly on image intensities, making it robust to changes in lighting and texture-poor environments.

 ## Transfer Learning, Low-Rank Adaptation, and Reward Modeling in Python